 - Monthly subscription: a monthly fee as advertised on the Sites.
 You must pay the first instalment of the fee at the time of subscribing to our subscription Services and Content and each subsequent instalment of the fee on the monthly anniversary of the first instalment.
 You must pay by credit card or electronic funds transfer.

-To the extent permitted by law, payments made under the annual or monthly subscription Package, once paid, are not refundable.
+To the extent permitted by law, payments made under the annual, quarterly or monthly subscription Package, once paid, are not refundable.

 We do not offer refunds for change of mind.